MeRupamGanguly/ENGLISH_NOTES/README.md

 ## Preposition:

-Specific Time ko batane ke liea AT ka use hota hai.
+Specific Time ko batane ke liea `AT` ka use hota hai.
 - We will meet at 7 o'clock.
 Hum saat baje milenge.

-Days and Dates ko batane ke liea ON ka use hota hai.
+Days and Dates ko batane ke liea `ON` ka use hota hai.
 - My birthday is on the 10th of June.
 Mera janmdin 10 June ko hai.

-Jab lambe time period ka bat ho tab IN use hota hai.
+Jab lambe time period ka bat ho tab `IN` use hota hai.
 - She was born in 1990.
 Uska janm 1990 mein hua tha.
 - It's hot in summer.
 Garmi mein garmi hoti hai.

-Jab kuch sath mai batana ho tab WITH ka use hota hai.
+Jab kuch sath mai batana ho tab `WITH` ka use hota hai.
 - She went shopping with her friend.
 Usne apne dost ke saath khareedari ki.

-Jab koi karan or kis ke liea or benift batana ho tab FOR ka use hota hai.
+Jab koi karan or kis ke liea or benift batana ho tab `FOR` ka use hota hai.
 - This gift is for you.
 Yah uphaar aapke liye hai.

-Jab outwars direction batana hota hai tab TO ka use hota hai.
+Jab outwars direction batana hota hai tab `TO` ka use hota hai.
 - She went to the store.
 Usne dukaan par gayi.

-Jab inwards direction kisi chij ke andar ho tab INTO ka use hota hai.
+Jab inwards direction kisi chij ke andar ho tab `INTO` ka use hota hai.
 - He walked into the room.Usne kamre mein chalkar aaya.

-Jab kisi bhumi ke upor koi halchal/movement batana ho tab ONTO ka use hota hai.
+Jab kisi bhumi ke upor koi halchal/movement batana ho tab `ONTO` ka use hota hai.
 - The cat jumped onto the table.

-Jab kis ke madat se batana ho tab BY ka use hota hai.
+Jab kis ke madat se batana ho tab `BY` ka use hota hai.
 - She travels by car.

-Jab opinion jatana ho to AccordingTo ka use hota hai.
+Jab opinion jatana ho to `ACORDINGTO` ka use hota hai.
 - According to the weather forecast, it will rain tomorrow.

-Jab koi kis liea hua hai ow jatana ho to DUETO ka use hota hai.
+Jab koi kis liea hua hai ow jatana ho to `DUETO` ka use hota hai.
 - The flight was canceled due to bad weather.

-Jab koi options ko nikal ke ho to APART FORM ka use hota hai.
+Jab koi options ko nikal ke ho to `APARTFORM` ka use hota hai.
 - Apart from English, he speaks French and German.

 ## Modal verb

-Jab Sentence pai Ability/Permission ea do Feelings Jatane ke kosis kia jata hai tab CAN ka use kia jata hai.
+Jab Sentence pai Ability/Permission ea do Feelings Jatane ke kosis kia jata hai tab `CAN` ka use kia jata hai.

 - She can speak Spanish.
 (Ability)
 - Can she speak Spanish?
 - Can I go to the bathroom?
 (Permission)

-Jab Sentence pai Polite Request/Past Ability ea do Feelings Jatane ke kosis kia jata hai tab COULD ka use kia jata hai.
+Jab Sentence pai Polite Request/Past Ability ea do Feelings Jatane ke kosis kia jata hai tab `COULD` ka use kia jata hai.

 - Could You passed me the salt, please.(Polite request)
 - When I was young, I could run very fast.
 (Past ability)

-Jab Sentence pai Advice/Expectation ea do Feelings Jatane ke kosis kia jata hai tab SHOULD ka use kia jata hai.
+Jab Sentence pai Advice/Expectation ea do Feelings Jatane ke kosis kia jata hai tab `SHOULD` ka use kia jata hai.

 - You should eat more vegetables.
 (Advice)
 - He should be here by now.
 (Expectation)
 - Should he be here by now?

-Jab Sentence pai Permission/Possibility ea do Feelings Jatane ke kosis kia jata hai tab May ka use kia jata hai.
+Jab Sentence pai Permission/Possibility ea do Feelings Jatane ke kosis kia jata hai tab `MAY` ka use kia jata hai.

 - You may leave the room now.
 (Permission)